-- Any events outside the normal routine - Changes to drop off / pick up times
+- Any events outside the normal routine

+- Changes to drop off / pick up times

-- Key events with details regarding timings, costs, and the nature of event clearly explained Where there are events where an element of risk is involved, parents should be given an overview of the risk management plan. (ie, 'We are going on a walk to [x], we have 4 adult leaders coming with us, two are first aid trained, we will be checking the weather report prior to departing and the event may be cancelled if the weather is not satisfactory.
-A detailed Risk Management plan has been completed.
-Please see the attached form for details for what your children need to bring with them). - → Do not assume that children will pass on information to their parents - → Engaged parents can come to be a great asset to your ministry!
+- Key events (eg camps) with details regarding timings, costs, and the nature of event clearly explained

+Where there are events where an element of risk is involved, parents should be given an overview of the risk management plan. (ie, 'We are going on an overnight hike to [x], we have 4 adult leaders coming with us, two are first aid trained, we will be checking the weather report prior to departing and the event may be cancelled if the weather is not satisfactory.
+A detailed Risk Management plan has been completed which you can view here.
+Please see the attached form for details for what your young people need to bring with them)

+- → Do not assume young people pass on information to their parents - → Engaged parents can come to be a great asset to your ministry!
 Keep them in the loop